NERC-CEH/fdri-ontology/ontology/doc/annotations.md

 The annotation property is defined as a complex observable property which allows for the ability to specify units of measurement etc.

+An annotation can also be used to qualify a property value.
+For example when a measurement applies to some percentage of the observed entity, that percentage value can be captured as an annotation of the property value using the `fdri:qualifier` relation.

 ### OPTION 1

 Annotations have: